Student Financial Support

 Please note: where a child is aged 3 or 4 at the start of the 2022/23 academic year or turns 3 during the year they will be eligible for Nursery Education Funding (NEF) this entitles eligible children to 15 hours of free nursery education, this also relates to some 2 year olds who may be eligible for the government scheme called Time for Twos, these 15 hours must be used to cover the learner’s childcare needs in the first instance whilst at college.
 Where the 15 hours is not sufficient to cover all timetabled lessons Dudley college may fund a small “top up”.

-All bursary and hardship fund forms are available to Dudley College learners via the student MyDudleyCollege dashboard, alternatively a direct link can be emailed to learners.
-Links requests should be emailed to the student finance team at email@example.com.
+All bursary and hardship fund forms are available to Dudley College learners via the MyDudleyCollege Learner Services dashboard, alternatively a direct link can be emailed to learners.
+Link requests should be emailed to the student finance team at firstname.lastname@example.org.

 Higher Education Loans